How to select features with SelectKBest in scikit-learn

 model.fit(X_train, y_train)

-fitted_selector = model.named_steps["select"]
+selector = model.named_steps["select"]

-selected_indices = fitted_selector.get_support(indices=True)
+selected_indices = selector.get_support(indices=True)

-selected_names = fitted_selector.get_feature_names_out(feature_names)
+selected_names = selector.get_feature_names_out(dataset.feature_names)

 ranked_features = sorted(

-zip(selected_indices, selected_names, scores),
+zip(selected_indices, selected_names, selected_scores),

 key=lambda item: item[2],